apache/celeborn/README.md

 6. Workers merge and replicate data to its peer.
 7. Workers flush to disk periodically.
 8. Mapper tasks accomplish and trigger MapperEnd event.
-9. When all mapper tasks complete, workers commit files.
+9. When all mapper tasks are complete, workers commit files.
 10. Reducers ask for file locations.
 11. Reducers read shuffle data.